uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 My core strategy is simple: I try never to "work for an organization", but rather "partner with specific stakeholders".
 I give my partners everything I've got and more; I expect in return that they effectively act to further my well-being.
 If the partner proves unable to do so, whether through inability or neglect, I leave.
 The End.

-## Example: for me personally, what does the above boil down to?
+## What does it take to be my partner?
 To avoid just dabbling in theory, I wanted to provide a specific example of what I expect from my partners in crime:

 1. Communicating, committing and adhering to a joint vision.
 Positive example: figuring out what new tech needs to be addressed over the next 9 months and splitting up the subtasks needed to making the high-value outcomes happen.
 Negative example: having a discussion with some bottom line, and then getting a surprised pikachu when I present the conclusions to a wider team.